apache/echarts-doc/en/option/component/title.md

 # title(Object)

-title component, including main heading and subtitle.
+Title component, including main title and subtitle.

-In ECharts 2.x, a single example of ECharts could contains one title component at most.
-However, in ECharts 3, there could be one or more than one title components which needs layout.
-It is more useful when multiple diagrams in one example all need titles.
+In ECharts 2.x, a single instance of ECharts could contains one title component at most.
+However, in ECharts 3, there could be one or more than one title components.
+It is more useful when multiple diagrams in one instance all need titles.

-**Here are some examples of different slow-motion functions, among which every slow-motion function has a title component: ** ~[700x400](${galleryViewPath}line-easing&edit=1&reset=1)
+**Here are some instances of different animation easing functions, among which every instance has a title component: ** ~[700x400](${galleryViewPath}line-easing&edit=1&reset=1)

 ## show(boolean) = true

-Secifies whether to show the title component.
+It specifies whether to show the title component.

 ## text(string) = ''

-the main heading text, supporting `\n` to line feed.
+The main title text, supporting for `\n` for newlines.

 ## link(string) = ''

-the hyper link of main heading text.
+The hyper link of main title text.

 ## target(string) = 'blank'

-open the hyper link of main heading text in specified window.
+Open the hyper link of main title in specified tab.

 **options: **

-+ `'self'` opening the current window
++ `'self'` opening it in current tab

-+ `'blank'` opening a new window
++ `'blank'` opening it in a new tab

 ## textStyle

 {{ use: partial-text-style(
     prefix="##",
-    name="main heading",
+    name="main title",
     defaultFontSize=18,
     defaultFontWeight="'border'",
     defaultColor="'#333'"
 ) }}

+## textAlign(string)

+Setting the title text align horizontally, supporting 'left','center','right', the default value is based on the title position.

+## textBaseline(string)

+Setting the title text align vertically, supporting 'top','middle','bottom', the default value is based on the title position.

 ## subtext(string) = ''

-subtitle text, supporting `\n` to line feed.
+Subtitle text, supporting for `\n` for newlines.

 ## sublink(string) = ''

-the hyper link of subtitle text.
+The hyper link of subtitle text.

 ## subtarget(string) = 'blank'

- open the hyper link of main heading text in specified window, options:
+ Open the hyper link of subtitle in specified tab, options:

-+ `'self'` opening the current window
++ `'self'` opening it in current tab

-+ `'blank'` opening a new window
++ `'blank'` opening it in a new tab

 ## subtextStyle